-Owner Tim Hoban emailed me yesterday with some interesting information about his Futuro along with details of a rare opportunity for people to get "up close and personal" with a Futuro.
-My thanks to Tim for sharing this information.
+Owner Tim Hoban emailed us yesterday with some interesting information about his Futuro along with details of a rare opportunity for people to get "up close and personal" with a Futuro.
+Our thanks to Tim for sharing this information.

-Recently Tim spent a couple of days breaking down the Futuro's internal fittings, furniture and wall panels [some photos at various stages along with an exterior shot can be found at left] to get the Futuro ready for disassembly prior to shipping to Christchurch where Tim will start restoration work.
+Recently Tim spent a couple of days breaking down the Futuro's internal fittings, furniture and wall panels (some photos at various stages along with an exterior shot can be found below) to get the Futuro ready for disassembly prior to shipping to Christchurch where Tim will start restoration work.

 Tim is planning to disassemble the Futuro on Tuesday and Wednesday October 20-21 and he is looking for any volunteers who have an interest in Futuro and would like to assist in the work.

-Obviously for anyone in the area or who can travel to the location this is a rare opportunity to get "hands on" with Futuro and I am hoping that Tim will find a crowd on Tuesday next week; coffee cakes and lunch will be provided.
+Obviously for anyone in the area or who can travel to the location this is a rare opportunity to get "hands on" with Futuro and we are hoping that Tim will find a crowd on Tuesday next week; coffee, cakes and lunch will be provided.
 For those who do attend it is important that you are physically fit.
-I for one would love such an opportunity but New Zealand is a little far.
+We would love such an opportunity but New Zealand is a little far.